 Some work had to be done to get the drawers to fit back flush around the drawer rims, but that was minor compared to getting all the broken veneer off the piece.

 Lots of wood species were used back in the early days of furniture building.
-Poplar, pine, ash, and maple were the woods that were used together most often to construct a piece of furniture in the early days.
-As is the case here in this piece, pine was used for the drawer fronts, and poplar was used for the top, sides, legs and drawers rims for this c
+Poplar, pine, ash, and maple were the woods that were used together to construct a piece of furniture in the early days.
+As is the case here in this piece, pine was used for the drawer fronts, and poplar was used for the top, sides, legs, and drawers rims for this piece.
+Walnut, oak, mahogany, and cherry were seldom used together in the construction of furniture in the early days.
+Those woods were rare and not as plentiful as the ordinary woods.
+If one found antique furniture in the rare woods you could expect to pay much more money for those pieces.

 I didn’t realize the beauty of the top until I removed all the dark varnish.
 It was solid popular in excellent condition, now back to its original appearance at construction.